Extraprostatic extension of prostate cancer

 On preoperative imaging, the suggestion of extraprostatic extension is important for surgical planning and counseling as resection of the neurovascular bundle may be required.

-Extraprostatic extension is associated with higher risk of recurrence and metastasis and lower cancer-specific survival after radical prostatectomy 1.
+Extraprostatic extension is associated with a higher risk of recurrence and metastasis and lower cancer-specific survival after radical prostatectomy 1.

 - 1. Mehralivand S, Shih JH, Harmon S, Smith C, Bloom J, Czarniecki M, Gold S, Hale G, Rayn K, Merino MJ, Wood BJ, Pinto PA, Choyke PL, Turkbey B. A Grading System for the Assessment of Risk of Extraprostatic Extension of Prostate Cancer at Multiparametric MRI.
 (2019) Radiology.
 290 (3): 709-719. doi:10.1148/radiol.2018181278 - Pubmed